rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 5. Use the option to create a new account, and in the following step, choose "Get a new email address."
 6. Select an alias, set a password, and complete the process of getting a free Azure Subscription.
 7. Once the process completes, you should be redirected to the Azure Portal.
-8. Go to Subscriptions to verify whether your Azure Pass was redeemed successfully.
+8. Go to Subscriptions to verify whether your free tier was activated successfully.
 If you see a subscription, you're good to start your labs!

 *IMPORTANT - You will need a Credit Card to verify your identity.
 Microsoft will not bill you unless you upgrade to a PAYG account, but you do need give them the card details to get a Free Subscription*

-## How is Azure structured
+## Structure of Azure

 There are two dimensions to Azure:
 - Geographical Location